bullet-train-co/bullet_train-core/bullet_train/docs/docker.md

   is not needed at runtime.
 * `bullet_train/dev` - This image starts with `build` and adds dependencies that are needed in development mode, but that aren't needed in production.
+* `bullet_train` - This image contains the full starter repo and is ready to run.
+You generally won't use this image, but if you wanted to give Bullet Train a quick test run it might be useful.

 The `Dockerfile`s for these building-block images are in the `dockerfiles` directory of the `core` repo.